2023 College Football: CFP Semifinal Takeaways

 Each offense should be proud.
 Ewers played well, even using his legs more than normal (8/54).
 Penix (29/38, 430 yards, 2 TDs, 31 rushing yards) was superb, showing us why he deserved the Heisman more than LSU’s Jayden Daniels (though I can make a strong argument for Oregon’s Bo Nix).
 Texas’ RBs carried the offense for much of the day, with Baxter (9/64/1, 39 rec. yards) and Blue (9/59/1, 45 rec. yards) doing great work despite their lost fumbles.
 TE Ja’Tavion Sanders (6/75) led all Texas pass catchers, coming alive in the second half.
 I can’t really award the defenses, but Washington’s in particular got stops when needed.

 This season was HC Steve Sarkisian‘s best among his 3 years as the Longhorns’ head coach.
-His team won the Big XII in its last year as a member and barely came up short in the CFP.
+His team won the Big XII in its last year of membership and barely came up short in the CFP.
 A win over his former boss at Alabama was especially sweet.
-It sounds like Ewers is leading toward a return, and Baxter is a true freshman, so this team is set up for a smooth transition to the SEC.
-Washington’s foray into the Big 10 will have to wait one more week.
+It sounds like Ewers is trending toward a return, and Baxter is a true freshman, so this team is set up for a smooth transition to the SEC.
+Washington’s foray into the Big Ten will have to wait one more week.
 Their defense needs to tighten the screws, but I don’t think Michigan can score with Kalen DeBoer‘s crew.
-Both undefeated teams made it through, but I think this is the real #1.
+Both undefeated teams advanced, but I think this is the real #1.

 Leave a Reply